CERTIFIED NURSING ASSISTANT

 This program is designed for students interested in a career in nursing.
-Completion of the Certified Nursing Program confers eligibility to take the State exam.
+Completion of the Certified Nursing Assistant Program confers eligibility to take the State exam.
 CNA certification is highly recommended and has the highest points allotted for entrance into the Associate Degree in Nursing Program and is required for the Vocational Nursing Program.

 Certified Nursing Assistants are employed by hospitals, skilled nursing facilities and other health care agencies.
 The course content includes fundamental procedures to meet the basic needs of patients, gathering data about the patients, communicating appropriately and other content required by State regulations for nurse assistant certification.